IHaveJust/firstWebsite/README.md

-# the very first website I have made not knowing anything about programming (2018)
+# the very first website I have made knowing nothing about programming